Second Degree/B.S.-M.S. Nursing Programs

 Once the B.S. is earned, students may continue their studies and enhance their careers by completing their coursework for an M.S. in an advanced role in nursing.

 The plan of study may vary, depending on the courses completed prior to enrollment.
-Here is a sample plan, for students who enter having completed all prerequisite courses.
+Here is a sample plan, of study for the B.S.-M.S. dual degree program, for students who enter having completed all prerequisite courses.

 Nursing By the numbers